hfk97/edgar_scraping/README.md

 - Tables that span multiple pages

-- Stopping monitoring does not work if executing in IDE (uses Keyboard interrupt)
+- Stopping monitoring does not work during execution in IDE (uses Keyboard interrupt)

 </p>